joelsnaer/iotgroup2/README.md

-# Group 2 for Introduction to Embedded Systems and the Internet of Things
+# Group 2 for Introduction to Embedded Systems and the IoT